Green Alley Partnership

-The Green Alley Partnership facilitates implementation of permeable pavement in alleys helping to reduce combined sewer overflows (CSOs) into the Potomac River and Rock Creek.
+The Green Alley Partnership facilitates the implementation of permeable pavement in alleys helps to reduce combined sewer overflows (CSOs) into the Potomac River and Rock Creek.
 Regular impervious pavement would have contributed to stormwater overwhelming the combined sewer system during heavy rain events.

 The partnership between DDOT and DCCR allows cost sharing between the two entities optimizing resources and expertise, reducing the financial impact to tax and ratepayers in the District.

-The seven alleys included in this Green Alley Partnership would have not received GI until later phases of the DC Clean Rives Project.
-This partnership allows DC Water to advance GI and reduce combined sewer overflows (CSOs) much sooner.
+The seven alleys included in this Green Alley Partnership would have not received GI until later phases of the DC Clean Rivers Project.
+This partnership allowed DC Water to advance GI and reduce combined sewer overflows (CSOs) much sooner.

 The Green Alley Partnership supports and advances the District’s plan to make it the healthiest, greenest and most livable city in the nation by implementing GI much sooner than if each entity was working independently.

-Because of both DDOT’s and DCCR’s work will be constructed under the same effort, the neighborhoods where the alleys are located will have less construction disruption.
+Because of both DDOT’s and DCCR’s work was constructed under the same effort, the neighborhoods where the alleys are located had less construction disruption.